voiceinthedark/markdown-create-file/README.md

 `ctrl + shift + p` to open vscode command palette and search for `Markdown Blog: Create File` Or inside the active text editor press `ctrl + shift + c`

+> user prompt accepts a file name of markdown type.
+If no extension is provided it will be assumed to be markdown and added automatically.
+> Prefered file name format is `a-title-of-your-article.md` or `a-title-of-your-article`, if filename is not sluggified it will be sluggified automatically.
+> As an example a filename of `a new article` will become `a-new-article.md` automatically.

 ### (optional) using external yaml configuration
 In order to use an external yaml configuration file, you can add a **`markdown-blog.yaml`** file to the root of your project and then use the following command:
 `Markdown Blog: Create File`.